preactjs/preact-www/content/en/guide/v10/no-build-workflows.md

 applications without them.

 No-build workflows are a way to develop web applications while forgoing build tooling, instead relying on the browser to facilitate module loading and execution.
-This is a great way to get started wtih Preact and can continue to work very well at all scales, but isn't entirely without difficulties.
+This is a great way to get started with Preact and can continue to work very well at all scales, but isn't entirely without difficulties.

 ---